1 Start listening to recorded fireworks shows.

-10 Tips To Help Your Dog Cope With Fireworks Anxiety
+Top 10 Tips To Help Your Dog Cope With Fireworks

 Do fireworks freak out your dog?
-Do they shake, drool, and cry when your neighborhood is lighting up with bangs and booms?
-It’s natural for dogs to feel afraid of loud noises, but serious fireworks anxiety can be dangerous.
+Do they shake, drool, and cry when your neighborhood lights up with bangs and booms?
+It’s natural for dogs to feel afraid of loud noises, but severe fireworks anxiety can be dangerous.
 Many dogs go missing from their homes when they try to flee from the perceived danger, and others can hurt themselves in a panic.

-With new year’s eve just around the corner, we wanted to share our top 10 tips to help your dog cope with, and eventually overcome fireworks anxiety.
+With the 4th of July just around the corner, we wanted to share our top 10 tips to help your dog cope with and eventually overcome fireworks anxiety.

 # 1 Start listening to recorded fireworks shows.